ceinstein/asc/experiments/pc_count/README.md

 ##Running the Experiment

-To run the experiment, the runexper.sh must be run.
-This script takes four parameters
+To run the experiment, runexper.sh must be run.
+This script takes four parameters:

 1. A name for the file
 2. The executable name (exectuables are located in ../executables)